stevie-sh/board/README.md

 ## TODO (not ordered):
 - get react to be publicly accessible on clientside
-- display everything
+- display everything.
-- move out public folder
+- move out public folder.
+- put out onto the domain even if incomplete.